 How do you get undergraduate students excited about philosophy?
 How do you show students that studying philosophy isn’t just about reading complex discussions about the nature of reality?
 Philosophy teachers the world over are increasingly facing external pressures – from Rate my Professor to government funding bodies and everything in between – to make their courses popular, engaging, or “useful”.
 Many are also aware of other factors that may encourage re-thinking the way in which we teach philosophy and to move away from traditional styles of teaching, for instance concerns about accessibility or Western-centrism.
-One of the things this series, Teaching Philosophy, sets out to do is to canvas different ways of teaching philosophy.
+One of the things this series, Teaching Philosophy in the 21st Century, sets out to do is to canvas different ways of teaching philosophy.
 We hope that these discussions serve to inspire and provide ideas for those considering adopting different ways of teaching and assessing students.

 For this post, we spoke to Dr Sjoerd Griffioen and Dr Merel Semeijn from the University of Groningen (Netherlands).
 They run a module called Buiten de Muren (Outside the Walls), which is a required module for second year BA Philosophy students.
 In the module, students identify a societal issue they want to tackle, a relevant ethical theory or concept (broadly construed), and create a creative final product.
 ‘We really ask them not to write a standard academic paper about it, or do a standard presentation, but to really come up with something else – because it will probably be the only time in their academic career that they can do that’, Griffioen says.
 ‘Of course we supervise them very intensively.
 Because it does happen that students start with a brilliant idea but then they run into problems and we have to turn them towards something that might be a bit more pragmatic.
 But the principle is that we give them a lot of freedom to come up with something other than a standard academic paper.
 “Outside the Walls” means to think outside the walls of academia – outside the box, if you will.’